Gemstone Jewelry in the Times of Ancient Rome

 Gemstone Jewelry for Women

-Women wore a variety of other jewelry that was made using gemstones as central pieces.
+Women wore various other jewelry that was made using gemstones as central pieces.
 These included bracelets, waistbands, etc. Earrings, toe rings, and hairpins were also commonly used and were studded with stones like jasper, onyx, pearls, peridot, emeralds, lapis lazuli, etc.

 Ambers Were Far More Valued Than A Roman Slave

-Gemstones have seen a magnificent era in Ancient Roman times and have been used in numerous ways from the beautification of people to the adornment of ornaments and sculptures.
+Gemstones have seen a magnificent era in Ancient Roman times and have been used in numerous ways, from beautifying people to adorning ornaments and sculptures.

 Leave a Reply